apexcharts/vue-apexcharts/README.md

 <p align="center"><a href="https://apexcharts.com/javascript-chart-demos/column-charts/"><img src="https://apexcharts.com/media/first-bar-chart.svg"></a></p>

 ### How do I update the chart?
 Simple!
 Just change the `series` or any `option` and it will automatically re-render the chart.
-Have a loot at the below example
+Have a look at the below example to see this in action
 <p align="center"><a href="#"><img src="https://apexcharts.com/media/vue-chart-updation.gif"></a></p>

 ```html